 How Do We Know These Animals Existed?

-Different scientists and paleontologists have found fossils that prove that these animals once existed during the Ice Ages.
+Scientists and paleontologists have discovered fossils that prove the existence of these animals during the Ice Ages.

 People of the Ice Ages

-It is believed that people lived in the Ice Ages and that they hunted and made warm clothing in order to live.
-When people hunted animals in the Ice Ages, it is believed that they used all parts of the animal for food, clothing, blankets, shelter, and for weapons.
+People lived in the Ice Ages and hunted animals for survival, using all parts of the animal for various purposes such as food, clothing, shelter, and weapons.

 Tundra